CameronMcIntyre/CameronMcIntyre/README.md

 ## G'Day! 👋 Welcome to my GitHub
+My name is Cam, I'm an Actuarial Science Grad and Volleyball Athlete.
+I love diving into data and using it to reach new heights!
+Heres a bit about me:

 - 🔭 I’m currently working on:
 1. Building a Volleyball Match Analysis Tool